softprops/serverless-oncall/README.md

 ## 🎙️ Commands

 serverless-oncall adds new commands to your servleress vocabulary.
-You can discover this new commands though the built-in `--help` option
+You can discover these new commands though the built-in `--help` option

 ```bash
 $ npx serverless --help | grep oncall